Attendance allowance for self-employed workers in 2025 or what to do with a sick child

 Long-term care for self-employed workers

-Long-term care allows you to care for a loved one, typically a family member, who has been discharged from hospital (after a minimum seven-day hospital stay) and their doctor has decided that full-time care is necessary for more than 30 days.
-This could be, for example, the long-term illness of a young child, but it could also be the serious post-accident condition of an adult who requires care from others.
+Long-term care allows you to care for a loved one, typically a family member, who has been discharged from hospital (after a minimum four-day hospital stay) and their doctor has decided that full-time care is necessary for more than 30 days.
+This could be a long-term illness of a young child, for example, but it could also be a serious post-accident condition of an adult that requires care from others.

 Agreement with the employer